substratusai/substratusai.github.io/docs/introduction.md

 * Install with minimal dependencies (a bucket and container registry).
 * Keep your data inside your network.
 * Scale to zero (save on GPU costs).
-* Leverage containers for reproducible environments.
+* Create reproducible environments using containers.
 * Leverage GitOps out of the box.

 ## Intro Video (under 2 minutes)